plackyhacker/Shellcode-Injection-Techniques/README.md

 ```

 ## Notes
+The Atom Bombing technique places null terminated strings in the Global Atom Table, this means you must use shellcode that doesn't have 0x00 characters in it.

 Remember you will need to start a process to inject to, except when using the shellcode runner, local thread hijack technique or the process hollowing technique (this technique starts a new process in the suspended state).

 ```